Flow birefringence measurement in a radial Hele-Shaw cell considering three-dimensional effects: Conclusion

 \section{Conclusion}

 We have measured the flow birefringence at various flow rates with CNC suspensions in a steady radial Hele-Shaw flow.
-The flow birefringence has been investigated, focusing on the effects of stress along the optical direction and the shear-thinning property of the fluid.
+The flow birefringence has been investigated, focusing on the effects of stress along the optical direction.
 The measured phase retardation was compared with the theoretical solution based on the SOL.
 We found that the conventional SOL does not correctly predict the experimental phase retardation in Hele-Shaw flow, as it neglects the stress along the optical axis.
-Phase retardation in Hele-Shaw flow, which cannot be described by the conventional SOL, was quantitatively described using the second-order SOL based on rheo-optical measurements.
-The shear-thinning effect on phase retardation was also discussed.
-The shear-thinning behavior decreases the spatial gradient of phase retardation in the radial direction.
-To understand the shear-thinning effect on phase retardation, we considered two aspects: one is change in stress due to a change in the viscosity, and the other one is change in $C_2$ as a function of shear rate.
-As a result, the $C_2$ effect is more significant in terms of the phase retardation distribution in the radial direction.
-The results of our study will enable a quantitative interpretation of the measured flow birefringence in Hele-Shaw flow.
+Phase retardation in Hele-Shaw flow, which cannot be described by the conventional SOL, was described using the second-order SOL based on rheo-optical measurements.
+The results of our study will enable a quantitative interpretation of the measured flow birefringence in Hele-Shaw flow. \R{The present measurements are limited to steady conditions, as time-resolved measurements of rapidly evolving flows remain challenging.
+Addressing non-Newtonian viscosity more rigorously will be an important direction for future work, together with the theoretical clarification of microscopic origin of $C_2(\dot{\gamma})$.
+The present framework may be also extended to interfacial instability problems such as viscous fingering.}